 Alongside his academic pursuits, Dr. Zimmermann is also a noted historian of Italian history, with great emphasis on the Italian Renaissance of the 16th century.
 In 1995, he authored “Paolo Giovio: The Historian and the Crisis of Sixteenth-Century Italy,” which was later translated into Italian in 2012.

 To attest to his success, Dr. Zimmermann has earned myriad accolades throughout his career.
 In 1996, he was honored with the Helen and Howard R. Marraro Prize from the American Historical Association, having thereafter received the Presidential Book Award from the American Association for Italian Studies in 1997.
 Recently, he was bestowed with the Helen and Stewart F. Blake Philanthropy Award from Opera Carolina in 2015 in light of his outstanding contributions as a board member of Opera Carolina in Charlotte, North Carolina.

-In his spare time, Dr. Zimmermann enjoys mountaineering and has affiliated himself with the American Alpine Club in New York.
+In his spare time, Dr. Zimmermann enjoys mountaineering and has affiliated himself with the American Alpine Club.
 With the club, he served as a member of the board of directors from 1975 to 1983, as well as president from 1979 to 1982.
-He cites a career highlight to be making his first ascent of Mount Skarland in Alaska, a mountain peak outside of Fairbanks, Alaska, that reaches upwards of 10,000 feet.
+He cites a career highlight to be making the first ascent of Mount Skarland in Alaska, a mountain peak outside of Fairbanks, Alaska, that reaches upwards of 10,000 feet.